seththeeke/socket-io-chat-example/README.md

 # socket-io-chat-example

 To run, clone project and navigate to main directory.
-Run `npm install` and the 'npm index' to host the project on localhost:3000
+Run `npm install` and then run `node index` to host the project on localhost:3000